sclarkstone/milestoneProject1/README.md

 * Header bottom

     * The header bottom provides details on how a user can get involved with the site with a button directing them to the contact page.
     * Another image of a dog provides further context of what the site is about.
+The circular image is responsive and will appear smaller on mobile screen sizes then it does on tablet and desktop screen sizes.
-    * The header bottom is responsive to screen size and will adjust accordingly.
+    * The header bottom is responsive to screen size and will adjust accordingly by having the circular image side by side with the text on a larger screen size.
+On a smaller screen size the image will appear below the text.

 ![Large screen header bottom](assets/images/headerBottomLargeScreen.png)
 ![Mobile screen header bottom](assets/images/headerBottomMobileScreen.png)